jackmaden/philosophybreak/src/pages/articles/hannah-arendt-on-standing-up-to-the-banality-of-evil/index.md

 Far from the monster she thought he’d be, Eichmann was instead a rather bland, “terrifyingly normal” bureaucrat.
 He carried out his murderous role with calm efficiency not due to an abhorrent, warped mindset, but because he’d absorbed the principles of the Nazi regime so unquestionably, he simply wanted to further his career and climb its ladders of power.

 Eichmann embodied “the dilemma between the unspeakable horror of the deeds and the undeniable ludicrousness of the man who perpetrated them.”
-His actions were defined not so much by thought, but by the _absence_ of thought — convincing Arendt of the ‘banality of evil.’⁣⁣⁣
+His actions were defined not so much by thought, but by the _absence_ of thought — convincing Arendt of the “banality of evil.”
 ⁣
-## Evil acts are not demonic; they are largely thoughtless
+## Evil is not monstrous; it takes place under the guise of 'normality'

-<span class="big-letter">T</span>he ‘banality of evil’ is the idea that evil does not have the Satan-like, villainous appearance we might typically associate it with.
+<span class="big-letter">T</span>he “banality of evil” is the idea that evil does not have the Satan-like, villainous appearance we might typically associate it with.
 Rather, evil is perpetuated when immoral principles become normalized over time by unthinking people.
 Evil becomes commonplace; it becomes the everyday.
 Ordinary people — going about their everyday lives — become complicit actors in systems that perpetuate evil.⁣⁣⁣

-This idea should be understood in the context of how Arendt viewed our relationship to the world.
+This idea is best understood within the context of how Arendt viewed our relationship to the world.
 We live and think not in isolation, Arendt argues, but in an interconnected web of social and cultural relations — a framework of shared languages, behaviors, and conventions that we are conditioned by every single day.

 This web of social and cultural relations is so all-encompassing in shaping our thought and behavior we are barely conscious of it.
 It only becomes noticeable when something or someone doesn’t conform to it.